tnadeau/yang/README.md

 yang
 ====

-yang modules used for IETF ODP and vendor proprietary ones
+yang modules used for IETF, ODP and vendor proprietary ones